 · How can the Right to Say No be materially advanced in Europe, as a strategy to redress the imbalance of power between communities and corporations and states?

-We will explore these questions with speakers from Finland, Romania and Italy who have extensive experience of struggle and success in asserting the Right to Say No. We will also discuss how European communities can stand in solidarity with allies resisting mining and advancing the Right to Say No in the Global South.
+We explored these questions with speakers from Finland, Romania and Spain who have extensive experience of struggle and success in asserting the Right to Say No. We also discussed how European communities can stand in solidarity with allies resisting mining and advancing the Right to Say No in the Global South.

 Tero Mustonen.
 Selkie, Finland.
 More info